 Myth: The flu is not that serious.

-Fact: The flu is a serious disease, particularly among young children, older adults and people with certain chronic health conditions, such as asthma, heart disease or diabetes.
+Fact: The flu is a serious disease, especially among young children, older adults and people with certain chronic health conditions, such as asthma, heart disease or diabetes.
 The flu can carry serious complications, hospitalization or death, even among healthy children and adults.
 Unlike the mild discomforts of a seasonal cold, the flu causes fever, headache, extreme fatigue and body aches.
-Some people may have vomiting and diarrhea as well, although this is more common in children than adults.
+Some may have vomiting and diarrhea as well, although this is more common in children than adults.

 Myth: People should wait to get the shot because it doesn’t last.